Stable sums to infer high return levels of multivariate rainfall time series: Asymptotics of the stable sums method

-From a theoretical point of view, the large deviation principle in \eqref{eq:stablelimit} is justified for inference of extreme quantiles within the scope of the sequence of threshold levels $(x_{b_n})$.
-The order of magnitude of the sequence $(x_{b_n})$ was studied for classical examples as linear processes in \cite{mikosch:samorodnitsky:2000} and for solutions to recurrence equations in \cite{buraczewski:damek:mikosch:zienkiewicz:2013,konstantinides:mikosch:2005}.
+From a theoretical point of view, our method is motivated by equation \eqref{eq:stablelimit} proven in \cite{buritica:mikosch:wintenberger:2021}.
+We then use central limit theory to justify the parametric model for the partial sums.
+Borrowing classical telescopic sum arguments, we prove the limit with stable parameter one; see Theorem~\ref{thm:stable:limit}, which interests us as we take $p=\alpha$.
+This proof uses the {\it $\alpha$-cluster process} defined in \cite{buritica:mikosch:wintenberger:2021}.
+It simplifies the assumptions in \cite{bartkiewicz:jakubowski:mikosch:wintenberger:2011} and \cite{basrak:planinic:soulier:2018} who might have overlooked the unit stable domain, usually receiving less attention.
+Furthermore, \eqref{eq:stablelimit} justifies inference of extreme quantiles in the scope of the threshold sequence $(x_{n})$.
+Its order of magnitude was studied for classical examples as linear processes in \cite{mikosch:samorodnitsky:2000}, and for solutions to recurrence equations in \cite{buraczewski:damek:mikosch:zienkiewicz:2013,konstantinides:mikosch:2005}.
 For further references on large deviation probabilities for weakly dependent processes with no long-range dependence of extremes we refer to \cite{davis:hsing:1995,jakubowski:1997,jakubowski:1993,mikosch:wintenberger:2013}.
-Furthermore, central limit theory for stationary weakly dependent sequences was studied first in \cite{davis:hsing:1995} based on weak convergence of point processes.
-In \cite{jakubowski:1997,jakubowski:1993} the central limit theorem was proven using classical telescopic sum arguments and large deviation limits; see \cite{bartkiewicz:jakubowski:mikosch:wintenberger:2011} for a modern treatment.
-However, the stable domain of attraction with stable parameter equal to one has attracted little attention.
-Borrowing classical telescopic sum arguments, Section \ref{sec:clt} provides our proof of the central limit theorem for the case with unit stable parameter, which interests us as we take $p=\alpha$.
-This proof will use the {\it cluster process} defined in \cite{buritica:mikosch:wintenberger:2021} and has simplified assumptions compared to results in \cite{bartkiewicz:jakubowski:mikosch:wintenberger:2011} and in \cite{basrak:planinic:soulier:2018}.
+Concerning central limit theory for stationary weakly dependent sequences, it was first addressed in \cite{davis:hsing:1995} using weak convergence of point processes.
+Further, \cite{jakubowski:1997,jakubowski:1993} show central limit theory using classical telescopic sum arguments and large deviation limits.
+A modern treatment is conferred to \cite{bartkiewicz:jakubowski:mikosch:wintenberger:2011}.

-Concerning the implementation of our stable sums method, Section \ref{sec:stable:sums} starts by detailing the basic ingredients of our algorithm and its main assumptions.
-The important step of setting the inputs of our alogrithm is explained in Section \ref{sec:parameter:tuning}.
-In particular, the estimation of the stable parameter, $\alpha$, is treated there.
-It is followed by the description of our algorithm.
-Our simulation study is described in Section \ref{sec:SS}.
-Univariate and multivariate cases are investigated.
-Comparisons with other approaches are implemented and commented.
-In Section \ref{sec:case:study}, the rainfall dataset introduced with Figures \ref{fig:extremogram} and \ref{fig:scatter_plot} is analyzed in depth.
-The theoretical aspects of our method are detailed in Section \ref{sec:Asymptotic:theory}.